- Find out whether flash sale ecommerce will help or harm your business, the four reasons flash sales fail, and five best practices

 That’s a lot to be up against before you’ve even started, but fortunately adding inventory quantities to your product pages and using an app like Bold Commerce’s Product Discount can eliminate some of those hesitations from the outset.

-Here are three additional reasons flash sales fail to impress and how you can fix them …
+Here are four additional reasons flash sales fail to impress and how you can fix them …

 You can make your flash sale standout by offering free shipping.
 Not only can doing so help you differentiate your brand and better compete with Amazon, but free shipping can also increase your AOV (average order value).
 Research suggests 48% of consumers are willing to add additional items to their carts to qualify for free shipping.